 - Include a real photo of yourself to make it more human.

-Virtual world connections increase when there’s a real face.
+Virtual world connections increase when there’s a real face, not a logo or a blank square.

 - Use real names so people can find you.